 Many thanks to Diane and Dawn Yannucci and Jackie Walsh for the scary dinner!

 This article was posted on Tuesday, October 30th, 2007 at 4:14 pm and is filed under Countries & Cultures, English, Halloween, Halloween Dinners, Halloween Recipes, Holidays Around the World, Languages, Main Course, Mama Lisa, Recipes of the World, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “A Meatloaf Frankenstein You Can Make for Halloween”